neurospeech/web-atoms-mvvm.js/README.md

 ## Dependency

-Web Atoms script has to be added on the page before using `Web Atoms MVVM`
+Please add following Web Atoms to your Html page or Project.

+<a href="//github.com/neurospeech/web-atoms.js">`Web Atoms`</a>

 ## CDN in Production